FlowFuse/website/src/webinars/2024/managing-distributed-node-red-deployments.md

 ---
-title: Managing distributed Node-RED deployments on the edge
+title: Managing Distributed Node-RED Deployments on the Edge
 subtitle: This webinar will explore the capabilities of the FlowFuse Device Agent, a powerful tool for managing remote Node-RED deployments.
 image: /images/webinars/managing-distributed-node-red-deployments.jpg
 date: 2024-08-28